baturalpuymaz/baturalpuymaz/README.md

 ### I'm an Amateur Software Developer and Graphic Designer based from Turkey 🇹🇷

-- 🛍 I'm working on [Bakkalım Project](https://bakkalim.app) as Developer and Founder

-- ⭐ I'm also working on A Browser Extension Project as Developer
+- ⭐ I'm working on A Browser Extension Project as Developer

-- 🔭 I'm developing softwares for [my own development team](https://github.com/baturalpuymaz/codecore-web).

 - 🌱 Programming Languages that I learn right now **JavaScript, C#, PHP, Dart**